ritual-net/infernet-monorepo/infernet_services/services/css_inference_service/README.md

 # CSS (Closed-Source Software) Inference Service

-A simple service that serves models via a CSSInferenceWorkflow object.
-In particular, the backend as well as preprocessing / postprocessing logic is encapsulated in the workflow.
+This service serves models via a `CSSInferenceWorkflow` object, encapsulating the backend, preprocessing, and postprocessing logic.

+## Supported Providers

-Currently, 3 providers are supported, and their API key must be specified as environment variables to the service:
+The service supports three providers, each requiring an API key specified as an environment variable:

-* PERPLEXITYAI_API_KEY - the api key for the PerplexityAI API
+- `PERPLEXITYAI_API_KEY` - API key for PerplexityAI
-* GOOSEAI_API_KEY - the api key for the GooseAI API
+- `GOOSEAI_API_KEY` - API key for GooseAI
-* OPENAI_API_KEY - the api key for the OPENAI API
+- `OPENAI_API_KEY` - API key for OpenAI

-# Endpoint
+## Endpoint

-Infernet services are expected to implement an end point at `/service_output` that takes a json payload that conforms to the InfernetInput model.
-For more information on Infernet-compatible containers, refer to [our docs](https://docs.ritual.net/infernet/node/containers).
+Infernet services implement an endpoint at `/service_output` that accepts a JSON payload conforming to the `InfernetInput` model.
+For more details on Infernet-compatible containers, refer to [our documentation](https://docs.ritual.net/infernet/node/containers).

 ## Input
-### data field (offchain)
+### Data Field (offchain)

-#### service specific data schema
+#### Service Specific Data Schema
 Example offchain request:

 ```python